Ismail Sabri: Operating hours for public transport services, public markets extended during Ramadan - Borneo Post Online

 KUCHING: Public transport services will be allowed to operate an hour earlier from 4pm to 10pm in view of Ramadan month, said Senior Minister (Security Cluster) Datuk Seri Ismail Sabri Yaakob.

-Ismail Sabri was previously quoted that public transport would only be allowed to operate from 6am to 10am for the morning session and 5pm to 10pm for evening due to Movement Control Order in an effort to reduce the movement of people.
+Ismail Sabri previously announced that public transport services would only be allowed to operate from 6am to 10am for the morning session and 5pm to 10pm for evening due to Movement Control Order in an effort to reduce the movement of people.

 “Based on past practises, this is because civil servants and others would be allowed to return home earlier from the usual working hours during the fasting month,” he said during a daily televised news conference today.